-- The manga generally used the this trope a lot in its early days, but the series and its creator has become more bold in recent chapters, showing the girls' stark naked butts several times and thus averting the trope.
+- The manga generally used this trope a lot in its early days, but the series and its creator has become more bold in later chapters, showing the girls' stark-naked butts several times and thus averting the trope.

 - Mirajane has this in her demon form.